forestgrape/coronavirus/diagnosis_and_viral_load.md

 ## Saliva based Diagnosis
 Key features of saliva based Covid diagnosis are:
-* Saliva is simpler than NPS and suitable for self collection.

 * Viral Load: The viral load in saliva depends on the exact method and location of sampling (e.g. throat wash, coughing up sputum) and the time taken (e.g. the saliva flow is increased during eating and decreased at night).
 Overall the viral load is similar to the viral load in the nose with an agreement of about 90% but the results across studies and the collections methods they use.
+As for other fluids the best [collection time](#collection-time) upon waking and before eating and in this case the viral load and the detection rate is higher than in NPS specimens ([Upon Waking Saliva](#upon-waking-saliva))
+* Suitability: Saliva is simpler than NPS and suitable for self collection.

 ### Literature on Saliva Diagnosis
 Summaries of the papers are in the section [Summarized References](#summarized-references).